richafnu/Viva/Viva/microsoft-viva-overview.md

 [Get more information on Viva Pulse](/viva/pulse/introduction-to-viva-pulse)

+## Microsoft 365 Copilot
+Microsoft 365 Copilot is an AI assistant that uses the power of large language models to help you streamline work, amplify creativity, and boost productivity.
+Microsoft 365 Copilot in each Viva app has unique AI-powered features and capabilities tailored for that app.
+For example, Copilot in Viva Insights can help you choose a template and set up queries for analysis based on your questions.
+[Learn more about Microsoft 365 Copilot in each Viva app](/viva/copilot/viva-copilot-overview)

 ## Partner integrations
 Microsoft Viva supports several partner integrations to give you access to industry-leading apps in the natural flow of work.
 New partners are being added on an ongoing basis, so check back for more.